jboulanger91/calcium-spatial-transcriptomics-align/README.md

 - `napari_pre-alignment.py`
   Interactive Napari tool to pre-align stacks (rotate/flip + guide line) and save corrected TIFFs.

+- `annotate_damaged_sections.py`
+  Generate a PDF QC report over pre-aligned stacks, highlighting damaged sections and the longest consecutive clean run.

-- `align_many_from_center2D_CC-Mattes_with-prealignment.py`
+- `montage_register_prealigned.py`
-  Sequential “montage” alignment for a series of already pre-aligned stacks:
+  Sequential montage construction for a series of already pre-aligned stacks:
   - loads each stack as `(Z, Y, X, C)`
   - registers the **middle Z slice** (channel 0) of stack *i* to stack *i-1*
   - applies the same 2D rigid transform to **all slices/channels** of stack *i*